Homelab to Production, Powered by Tailscale

 1. Zero public ports on my home network

-2. One private network connecting everything I own
+2. One private network that connects everything I own

 3. Production-grade deployments without VPN hacks or SSH pain